[Active] Wrapping AENS names into AEX-141 NFTs

 • No trading of AENS names possible (yet)

-• There is another ongoing grant which I am not sure about the exact status: [Active] Distributed otc domain name trading system
+• There is another ongoing grant which I am not sure about the exact status: [Completed] Distributed otc domain name trading system

 • This proposal here differs a lot from the other approach because trading would be enabled via a regular NFT marketplace where the wrapped AENS names could be exchanged